Code modernization strategies for short-range non-bonded molecular dynamics simulations: Performance evaluation

-We also performed the same comparison on a polymer melt simulation with $N=320,000$ particles.
-As shown in Figure \ref{subfig:soa-vec-run-pm}, a similar $2\times$ speedup is achieved from \textsc{orig} to \textsc{soa}.
+We also performed the same comparison on a polymer melt simulation with $N=320,000$ particles and show the results in Figures \ref{subfig:soa-vec-run-pm-mogon}-\ref{subfig:soa-vec-run-pm-amd}.
+On Mogon, a $2\times$ speedup is achieved from \textsc{orig} to \textsc{soa}, similar to the LJ simulation.
 However, the speedup from \textsc{soa} to \textsc{vec} was reduced to only $1.07\times$.
-This is because the smaller cutoff for the Lennard-Jones potential results in fewer neighbors per particle at an average of 9.4 compared to 41.2 for the LJ setup, which in turn results in fewer iterations for the vectorized inner loop of the \textsc{SortedList} traversal in Pair and Neigh.
+This is because the smaller cutoff for the pair potential results in fewer neighbors per particle at an average of 9.4 compared to 41.2 for the LJ setup, which in turn results in fewer iterations for the vectorized inner loop of the \textsc{SortedList} traversal in \textsc{Pair} and \textsc{Neigh}.
 Also, the other forces --- FENE and Angle --- were not vectorized in the same manner since they require mechanisms for conflict detection which are not yet supported by auto-vectorization.
+For the simulation on Raven, speedup benchmarks for both systems are similar to those on Mogon and are hence not further discussed in this subsection (See the supplementary information for more details).

+The speedups we obtained from the \textsc{soa} implementation to the \textsc{vec} implementation can be compared with the ideal speedup which can be calculated by assuming perfect vectorization of the \textsc{Pair} and \textsc{Neigh} operations.
+If we denote the execution time for the non-vectorized sections as $t_\text{rest}$, we can quantify the maximum speedup as

+where the execution times $t_\textsc{Pair}$ and $t_\textsc{Neigh}$ are those obtained with \textsc{soa}, and $W$ denotes the vector width or how many double-precision floating point numbers can fit in the register of the vectorized instructions (8 for AVX-512 and 4 for AVX2).

+We apply Equation \eqref{eq:vec-perf-model} to the data in Figures \ref{subfig:soa-vec-sec-mogon}-\ref{subfig:soa-vec-sec-amd}, and present the results in Table \ref{tab:vec-perf-model}.
+On Mogon, we find that for the Lennard-Jones simulation $S^\text{LJ}_\text{max} = 2.39$ compared to our measured $S^\text{LJ}=1.55$ and for the polymer melt simulation $S^\text{PM}_\text{max} = 1.24$ whereas we obtained $S^\text{PM} = 1.09$ in our implementation.
+This difference is mainly due to the fact that the \textit{j}-particles in the \textsc{SortedList} are not contiguous and have to be gathered before being simultaneously processed by the SIMD instructions.
+Similar values were obtained on Raven (Figure \ref{fig-si:soa-vec-run-raven}c) since its Ice Lake processor has the same AVX-512 vectorization features as Skylake on Mogon.
+On the other hand, the speedups obtained on the AMD machine were relatively reduced due to the shorter SIMD width and the fewer vectorization capabilities of the AVX2 instruction set.